This is an AI translated post.

 Select Language

-President Tsai's inauguration speech was largely within expectations, but it is believed that her 'independence tendencies' were fully evident.
-President Tsai, of course, inherited the basic policy of the Tsai Ing-wen administration and did not use the four characters 'Taiwan independence' in her speech.
-This is a minimum courtesy to China and shows prudence in not providing a justification for the use of force.
+President Lai's inaugural address, while generally within expectations, is considered to have sufficiently revealed his 'pro-independence' stance.
+Of course, President Lai inherited the basic policy of the Tsai Ing-wen administration, and he did not use the four characters 'Taiwan independence' in his speech.
+This demonstrates his consideration for China and his caution in avoiding providing a pretext for the use of force.

-Of course, the territory currently ruled by the Taiwanese president does not include mainland China, the original territory ruled by the 'Republic of China' established after the Xinhai Revolution of 1912, but is limited to Taiwan Island, the Penghu Islands, Kinmen Island, and Matsu Island.
-Therefore, the word 'Taiwan' appeared more frequently than 'Republic of China' in the inauguration speeches of former President Ma Ying-jeou in 2008 and 2012, and the same was true in the inauguration speeches of former President Tsai Ing-wen in 2012 and 2016.
+Of course, the territory currently governed by the Taiwanese president does not include mainland China, the original governing territory of the 'Republic of China' established after the Xinhai Revolution in 1912, but is limited to Taiwan Island, the Penghu Islands (澎湖), Kinmen Island, and Matsu Island.
+Therefore, in the inaugural addresses of former President Ma Ying-jeou (馬英九) in 2008 and 2012, 'Taiwan' appeared more frequently than 'Republic of China,' and the same was true for the inaugural addresses of former President Tsai Ing-wen in 2012 and 2016.

-However, President Tsai used the word 'China' as the Japanese do.
-This was an unforgivable act for the Chinese Communist Party regime.
-For China, Taiwan is not ruled by the Chinese Communist Party but is 'part of China'.
-When President Tsai refers to the People's Republic of China as 'China', China can only accept it as a declaration that 'People's Republic of China = China and Taiwan is part of China'.
+However, President Lai used the word 'China' in the same way that the Japanese do.
+This was an unforgivable act for the Chinese Communist Party.
+For China, Taiwan is 'part of China,' even though it is not ruled by the Chinese Communist Party.
+If President Lai refers to the People's Republic of China as 'China,' then China has no choice but to interpret it as a declaration that 'People's Republic of China = China, and Taiwan is part of China (not a part of China).'